mestafrica/Kitchen-App-Server/README.rdoc.md

 ##PICTURE_PATH
 * picture_path must be _present_
-* last_name must be within 5 characters and less than 100 characters and cannot have special characters
+* picture_path must be within 5 characters and less than 100 characters and cannot have special characters
+* picture_path must not be null

 ##DESCRIPTION
 * description must be _present_
 * description must be within 40 characters and less than 500 characters

-##NUTRIENT_VALUE
-* nutrient_value must be _present_
-* nutrient_value within 40 characters and less than 300 characters

 __________________________________________________________________________________________________________